JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 ### Routing and peering validation with AWS Route Analyzer

-Route Analyzer validates the **TGW forwarding plane only** — it confirms that TGW route tables can forward traffic between attachments.
+Route Analyzer validates the **TGW forwarding plane only**, it confirms that TGW route tables can forward traffic between attachments.
 It does not validate end-to-end VPC connectivity (VPC route tables, security groups, NACLs).